Before we badger on, it’s maybe worth giving you an actual definition of pay-per-click (PPC) advertising.

-Consequently platforms, tools and variables are constantly changing, updating and modifying to allow advertisers the opportunity to gain competitive advantages and refine their targeting.
+As a result, it seems like every business, large and small, wants to get involved.
+Some with considerable marketing budgets, making the PPC marketplace competitive.
+Consequently platforms and their features are constantly changing, updating and modifying to allow advertisers the opportunity to gain competitive advantages and gain results.
 The slightly unfavourable conclusion for many people though is that advertising online can seem very complicated.

-In this blog post, I’m going to be blocking out all of the noise, trimming the fat and drilling down on the most effective strategies, tips and tricks that are all you need to know to create a simple yet effective Digital Marketing PPC strategy.
+At CampaignHero we help businesses (no matter how small) every day with improving their PPC strategies and I can tell you we’ve seen some real horror stories.
+In this blog post, I’m going to be blocking out the noise, trimming the fat and drilling down on the most effective strategies, tips and tricks that are all you need to know to create a simple yet effective PPC marketing strategy.
 I’ll also highlight some money wasters and pitfalls to avoid.

 See the below example of a “Computer Services” Campaign and the relevant ad groups and keywords arranged by theme.